 Welcome to the UT Dallas Financial Aid Website

-The financial aid census date for the summer 2013 semester was June 10.
-This was our census date for the entire semester, including classes starting later in the term.
+The financial aid census date for the Fall 2015 term was Wednesday September 9.
+This is our census date for the entire semester, including classes starting later in the term.
 (The Office of the Registrar has different census dates than does the Office of Financial Aid.)
-To be considered for financial aid eligibility you must be registered for classes on our census date.
+To be considered for financial aid eligibility you must have been registered for classes on our census date.
 To view other important academic dates, see the academic calendar.

 Some financial aid programs have specific requirements for renewal.
 If you have been awarded aTEXAS Grant, Top 10% Scholarship or the B-On-Time Loan, be aware that these Texas programs have academic progress standards that are different from our regular Satisfactory Academic Progress (SAP) rules.
 In addition, UTD's Tuition Promise program also has unique SAP requirements.